-Shepherd the Church offers the possibility of an internship process for Pastoral Ministry, to prepare God called servants.
-It is through the local church that God called men are raised up to be trained theologically and practically, to serve the church.
-The internship serves as a School of Ministry, within the context of the ministry at Cross Lanes Baptist Church in Cross Lanes, West Virginia, and is typically a minimum of three months.
+Internships are available for Pastoral Ministry, to prepare God called servants.
+God called men are raised up through the local church, to be trained theologically and practically, to serve the church.
+The internship serves as a School of Ministry and is typically a minimum of three months.
 There is an interview and application process.
 Available internships depend on openings at the particular time, and the results of the interview and application process.

 Areas of Growth For Shepherds

 Personal Walk With God, and Family Life